 The pandemic has raised awareness of data centers’ important role in society, elevating them to the status of public utilities.
 This is because, as working and educating from home become more common, uninterrupted connectivity outside of office centers has become the norm.
-This increased demand on cloud services has led to an increase in data center energy use.
+This increased demand for cloud services has led to an increase in data center energy use.

-Ireland’s Geographical Advantage for Data Center Energy
+Ireland’s Geographical Advantage For Data Center Energy

 Because of Ireland’s location on the Atlantic coast, businesses have a unique chance to include wind power into their sustainability strategy.
 The Earth Policy Institute in the United States has ranked Ireland fourth in the world for wind energy leadership, ahead of the United States, the United Kingdom, and China.
 And when it comes to data center sustainability, wind energy has been a hot topic.